openstack/cliff/README.rst

 - option to spit out bash completion data
 - move command execution into a separate class to be used by App and InteractiveApp?
+- refactor Lister and ShowOne to share common base (at least for loading plugins)